EmmanuelLefevre/AngularTemplate/README.md

     Capture all relevant imports (starting with . or ..).
     These are "local" files close to current file.
     They are always placed at end to separate external dependencies from internal code.

+importOrderParserPlugins:
+  List of plugins passed to the Babel parser used by the sorting plugin.
+  CRITICAL FOR ANGULAR: Without 'decorators-legacy', the plugin cannot parse files containing decorators (like @Component) and will throw a SyntaxError.
+  We also enable 'typescript' to handle TS syntax correctly during the sort process.

 importOrderSeparation: true
   Empty line between groups.